quicwg/base-drafts/draft-ietf-quic-qpack.md

 Table updates can add a table entry, possibly using existing entries to avoid transmitting redundant information.
-The name can be transmitted as a reference to an existing entry in either table or as a string literal.
+The name can be transmitted as a reference to an existing entry in the static or the dynamic table or as a string literal.
 For entries which already exist in the dynamic table, the full entry can also be used by reference, creating a duplicate entry.

 ### Insert With Name Reference